Band (In addition to the instrument itself)

 Guitar

 In addition to a guitar (see below for recommendations), they will need several thin or medium guitar picks (no less than 6).
+Picks will be provided for the PTA programs.
 Personally I prefer Dunlop Tortex picks (the orange ones) as they have a little texture to them and don't slip around as much.
-They will also need a metronome (required).
-This can be a free phone or online app or you can purchase a Korg or Quicktime (or other metronome) for around $15.
 A guitar tuner (Snark is a popular and reasonably priced brand) will be needed after about the first year.

 Young Guitarists (7-9)